Campusoft/knowledge_base/analytics/powerbi/powerbi.md

 # Power BI

+# Caracteristicas

+# Revisiones

+- Tooltips
+- Cross-highligth.
+Cross-filter
+- Drill Down.
+Drill Through
+- Sort visuals & tables
+- Filter pages & visuals
+  - a) Filter a report page.
+Filter a report page.
+Filters that you apply at a page level affect all the visuals on that page.
+  - b) Filter a visual.
+Selecting a visual lets you apply filters just to that visual.

 # Conceptos

 - Una visualización (u objeto visual) es un tipo de gráfico que han generado diseñadores de Power BI